Pé de Serra: Tourism

 There is little tourism activity in Pé de Serra.
 However, some cultural activities attract visitors from other regions of the country, particularly relatives of the local population living elsewhere.

 On January 6, the feast of herdsmen (vaqueiros) and farmers takes place with massive participation of the local population and tourists, many attracted by the music shows, the Aboio tradition of drovers' songs, the races and the marching bands.

 Serra do Leão, view of where is the cruise.

 In March, visitors come to Pé de Serra for the now traditional marathon and civic pride parade, held to commemorate the anniversary of the council.

-At Easter, the city changes.
-People come together in solidarity.
-There is a very strong tradition of Passion plays on Good Friday on Sierra Leon and some of the other mountains that surround the city.
-Moreover, the ascent of both local mountains, Sierra Leon and Monte Belo, provides an adrenaline rush and contact with nature for participants.
-So hundreds of people make this "pilgrimage" every year.
-It is also at this time that usually occurs at Micareta foot of the Sierra, called "Pascareta."
+During Easter, the city hosts several traditional activities.
+Good Friday Passion plays are performed on Sierra Leon and other nearby mountains, reflecting long‑standing local customs.
+The ascent of Sierra Leon and Monte Belo attracts participants seeking outdoor recreation and contact with nature, and hundreds of people make this annual pilgrimage.
+The period also coincides with Micareta held at the base of the Sierra, locally referred to as “Pascareta.”

 In the afternoon of the Saturday of Holy Week, Charanga, the famous festival takes place, dragging a euphoric crowd through the streets of the town, dancing to the sound of sambas-de-washing, marchinhas of carnival and other melodies.
 At night, the festival finishes with the burning of "Judas" in a public square.
 This show is a particular attraction for tourists because it is not just a firework display but an explosion of joy stimulated by the excitement of the pyrotechnic display.
 Before the burning of Judas, his 'will' is read out, which is a review of events and the main characters that marked the previous year.